ashik5757/FIFA-World-Cup-2022/README.md

 # FIFA-World-Cup-2022
-This is an Oracle Apex based application.
+This is an Oracle Apex based application for storing the FIFA world cup match data or any other tournament.

 <br>